 Below are some quick links to essential info:

 Listed below are tournaments sponsored by ACC over the next month or two.
-Additional ACC events and other area tournaments, as well as general information about ACC, can be found on our tournament webpage (link is below).
+A complete list of additional ACC events and other area tournaments, as well as general information about ACC, can be found on our tournament webpage (link is below).

-ACC offers a variety of chess-themed articles for consumption of the membership and visitors alike.
+ACC offers a variety of chess-themed articles for consumption of members and visitors alike.
 Authors penning opening, strategy, tactics and other chess material are at least master or expert strength.

 Included in this ACC offering are instructive annotated games, tournament reviews, book reviews, website reviews, chess set buying guides and the like.